liangjun-jiang/helm-airflow-with-azure-kubernets-service/AIRFLOW-DEPLOYMENT-AND-WORKFLOW.md

 In the post, we are focusing on the deployment part of Apache Airflow.

 From my limited research, business units within YOUR-COMPANY has been deployed Apache Airflow differently.
-For instance, *jet.com* relies on HashiCorp's service. *Sam's Club* deployed with *OneOps*.
-As part of our plan, we mean to deploy with *Azure Kubernetes Services(AKS)* and *Azure Container Registries (ACR)* to work better with *Azure Blob Storage* and *Azure DataBricks*.
+For instance, *a.com* relies on HashiCorp's service. *b* deployed with *in house devOps*.
+As part of our plan, we mean to deploy with *Azure Kubernetes Services(AKS)* and *Azure Container Registries (ACR)* to work better with *Azure Blob Storage* and *Azure Data Bricks*.

 In general, there are few requirements for us to deploy an Apache Airflow within YOUR-COMPANY.